|

 source

-The skin fade with line up is the sharpest kids haircut you can get.
-The sides fade all the way down to the skin, and the line up at the forehead and temples is cut as a clean, precise edge.
+The skin fade with line-up is the sharpest kids’ haircut available.
+The sides fade all the way down to the skin, and the line-up at the forehead and temples is cut as a clean precise geometric edge.
 The result looks incredibly fresh for the first week or two after the cut.
-It’s a statement — it says the kid takes his hair seriously and the barber knows what they’re doing.
-For boys who are into their appearance and want something that looks genuinely impressive, this is the one.
-Just be prepared to go back to the barber more often to keep the line up sharp.

 Similar Posts